kjh80222/seoulkit-video-studio/docs/phase-plan.md

-  `tempfile.TemporaryDirectory()`'s actual Windows path shape end to end through the full render pipeline; `shutil.which("ffmpeg")` against real Windows `PATHEXT`/`.exe` resolution; and Windows console (cmd.exe/PowerShell) encoding behavior for Korean text output once a CLI exists (Phase 11).
+  `tempfile.TemporaryDirectory()`'s actual Windows path shape end to end through the full render pipeline; `shutil.which("ffmpeg")` against real Windows `PATHEXT`/`.exe` resolution; and Windows console (cmd.exe/PowerShell) encoding behavior for Korean text output through the `seoulkit-studio` CLI, which exists now (Phase 11) but has likewise only been run on Linux.
 None of this should be described as "Windows supported" until a real Windows run confirms it.

 - `render/subtitle.py::generate_ass()` sets `PlayResX`/`PlayResY` to